felangel/bloc/docs/flutterweathertutorial.md

   Stream<SettingsState> mapEventToState(SettingsEvent event) async* {
     if (event is TemperatureUnitsToggled) {
       yield SettingsState(
-        temperatureUnits:
-            currentState.temperatureUnits == TemperatureUnits.celsius
+        temperatureUnits: state.temperatureUnits == TemperatureUnits.celsius
             ?
 TemperatureUnits.fahrenheit
             : TemperatureUnits.celsius,
       );
     }
   }
 }
 ```

-All we're doing is using `fahrenheit` if `TemperatureUnitsToggled` is dispatched and the current units are `celsius` and vice versa.
+All we're doing is using `fahrenheit` if `TemperatureUnitsToggled` is added and the current units are `celsius` and vice versa.

 Now we need to provide our `SettingsBloc` to our `App` widget in `main.dart`.